AktivCo/rutoken-m2m-sdk-utils/README_EN.md

 Option values supported:
     * 2010 -- Rutoken 2010 SoC only is powered on.
     * 4010 -- Rutoken 4010 SoM only is powered on.
+    * 21xx -- MicroSIM reader only is powered on.
-    * all -- both Rutoken 2010 SoC and Rutoken 4010 SoM are powered on.
+    * 2010+4010 - both Rutoken 2010 SoC and Rutoken 4010 SoM are powered on.
+    * 2010+21xx - both Rutoken 2010 SoC and MicroSIM reader are powered on.

 ##### `-p <path>`